Our Whanau

 Frances.

-Francis is 37 years old gentleman from Papakura.
-He moved to Wellington recently, and reckons that it is the best decision he has ever made.
-He has an 11-year-old boy who he loves very much and takes any opportunity to visit him.
+Francis is a young gentleman from Papakura.
+He moved to Wellington and reckons that it is the best decision he has ever made.
+He has a son who he loves very much and takes any opportunity to visit him.
 He fondly remembers of the time when he used to bike to school.

-He has been sleeping in his car for months and sometimes sleeps on a couch at his brother’s place.
+He had been sleeping in his car for months and sometimes slept on a couch at his brother’s place.
 As a younger man “Once, while asleep I saw god sitting on a throne, he was made of pure white light.
 God told me that I was ‘Anointed Created Odell’”.
 He does not know what it means.

-He spends most of his days worshipping and helps out at the The Free Store at St. Peter’s Church.
-Unlike his comrades who make belts, he makes necklaces out of paua shells.
-A slit on the inner part of the shells breaks it into manageable pieces.
-He then sands them with a polishing machine, very delicately and makes a hole as to not break the shell, and then threads it.
+He spends most of his days worshipping and helps out at St. Peter’s Church.
+Unlike his comrades who make belts, he also makes necklaces out of paua shell.

 Gorgery.